-- (1) Applicable percentages based on 9,624,488 shares of common stock outstanding as of November 15, 2017, and giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 17,400,772 shares of common stock upon completion of this offering.
-Percentages do not include any shares of common stock issued in this offering. - (2) Applicable percentages are based on shares outstanding which assumes the automatic conversion of our preferred stock and the issuance of shares of common stock in this offering (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus).
-The percentage ownership information assumes no exercise of the underwriters' over-allotment option to purchase additional shares. - (3) Tsontcho Ianchulev is our Chief Executive Officer.
-Includes (i) 32,807 shares of common stock and 400,660 shares underlying options held by Tsontcho Ianchulev directly that are exercisable within 60 days of November 15, 2017, (ii) 1,750,000 shares of common stock and 1,050,000 shares of common stock underlying options held by Private Medical Equity, Inc. that are exercisable within 60 days of November 15, 2017 and (iii) 1,700,000 shares of common stock underlying Series A
+- (1) Applicable percentages based on 2,566,530 shares of common stock outstanding as of the date of this prospectus, and giving effect to the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 4,640,241 shares of common stock upon completion of this offering and a 1-for-3.75 reverse stock split of all outstanding shares of our common stock and preferred stock effected on January 8, 2018.
+Percentages do not include any shares of common stock issued in this offering. - (2) Applicable percentages are based on 9,936,771 shares outstanding which assumes the automatic conversion of our preferred stock and the issuance of 2,730,000 shares of common stock in this offering.
+The percentage ownership information assumes no exercise of the underwriters' over-allotment option to purchase additional shares and no purchase of common stock in this offering by directors, officers and 5% stockholders. - (3) Tsontcho Ianchulev is our Chief Executive Officer.
+Includes (i) 8,749 shares of common stock and 129,120 shares underlying options held by Tsontcho Ianchulev directly that are exercisable within 60 days of the date of this prospectus, (ii) 466,667 shares of common stock and 280,000 shares of common stock underlying options held by Private Medical Equity, Inc. that are exercisable within 60 days of the date of this prospectus and (iii) 453,334 shares of common stock underlying Series A